 Being prepared to assist others in emergency situations is a very important skill.
-To emphasize the importance of the Red Cross and the Humanitarian Pillar to the College, we have developed a certificate programme with the support of the Norwegian Red Cross.
+To emphasize the importance of the Red Cross and the Humanitarian Pillar to the College, we have developed a Red Cross Diploma programme with the support of the Norwegian Red Cross.